4shreyas5/Tezos-DApp-Template/README.md

-# Getting Started with Lottery Frontend Dapp
+# Getting Started with Dapp

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).